zaneveld/full_spectrum_bioinformatics/README.md

      - Statistical Distributions
      - Rank Transformations
      - An Introduction to Maximum Likelihood optimization
+     - The Best Model of A Cat is a Cat - model complexity, overfitting, and the AIC
-     - An introduction to Bayesian approaches
+     - An Introduction to Bayesian Approaches
 - **Chapter 12.
-Multivariate methods**
+Multivariate Statistics and Machine Learning**
      - Of PCoA and Fishtanks
+     - Supervised and Unsupervised Classification
+     - K-means clustering
+     - LDA and the Kernel Trick
+     - Random Forest Analysis
 - **Chapter 13.
 Presenting Research**
-     - Reaching conclusions:
-     - The Inverted Pyramid
+     - Presentations as Verbal Chess
 - **Chapter 14.
 Polishing and Publishing**
-     - Paper Formatting Guide
-     - Paper Formatting Kit
+     - From Data to Conclusion: building a research manuscript brick by brick
+     - Resistance is Futile: becoming a language Borg
+     - **Exercise**: generating a targeted title using templating
+     - The Inverted Pyramid: optimizing your text from a reader's perspective
 - **Chapter 15.
 Careers that draw on Bioinformatics**
+     - Happiness Matters
+     - Cognitive Bias and Networking
+     - Radical Collaboration
+     - Open-source Science as Shield and Sword
+- **Appendices:**
      - Appendix A - Data Sources for Bioinformatics Projects
      - Appendix B - Timesaving Starter Code
+       - Template Script with Interface and Test Code
        - IUPAC codes in python
-     - Standard translation tables in python
+       - Standard Translation Tables in Python
      - Appendix C - Contributing a Community Example
+     - Appendix D - Paper Formatting Kit
-- Appendix D - Project Specifications
+     - Appendix E - Project Specifications